By Arif Irfanullah, CFA

 Another reason for failure has to do with lack of adequate preparation leading to the exam.
 Often Level III candidates are at relatively senior positions in their respective organizations and have significant workload.
 Given a choice between studying for the exam and job-related deliverable, the job wins.
 If this is your situation then I suggest you start early and plan your study schedule with work and personal commitments in mind.
 Leaving your studies for the last few months might have worked for Levels I and II but this strategy is not likely to work for Level III.
 You should try to finish the course at least 6 weeks before the exam.
 The final six weeks should be spent on practice exams.

 While I’ve suggested a few reasons, the onus is on you to diagnose what happened.
 Do some soul searching to gauge your motivation level.
 If the motivation is there and you feel that you’ll be able to give studies sufficient time despite job-related and personal commitments then sign up for the exam, make a plan and start your prep.
-Make sure you watch my study strategy and advice video blog here.

 Good luck with what you decide to do.